Access to Medical Records

-The Data Protection Act 1998, which became effective from 1 March 2000, gives every living person (or their authorised representative) the right to apply for access to their health records, irrespective of when they were compiled.
+The Data Protection Act 2018, gives every living person (or their authorised representative) the right to apply for access to their health records, irrespective of when they were compiled.

 A health record can be in computerised and/or manual form.
 It may include such documentation as hand written clinical notes, letters to and from other health professionals, laboratory reports, radiographs and other imaging records, printouts, photographs, videos and tape recordings.

 Personal information relating to an individual includes factual information, expressions of opinion, and the intentions of the health professional in relation to the individual concerned.